Ihor Terekhov

 Ihor Oleksandrovych Terekhov (Ігор Олександрович Терехов; born 14 January 1967) is a Ukrainian politician who is serving as the mayor of Kharkiv since 11 November 2021.

-He ascended to the mayoralty on 24 December 2020 following Hennadiy Kernes' death due to COVID-19 complications.
+He ascended to the mayoralty on 24 December 2020 following Hennadiy Kernes death due to COVID-19 complications.
 The Kharkiv early mayoral election was held on 31 October 2021, and Terekhov was declared the winner of the election with 50.66% of the votes.

 Biography

+Early life

 Terekhov was born on 14 January 1967 in Kharkiv.

-In 1990, Terekhov graduated from the Kharkiv Engineering and Construction Institute.
+In 1990, Terekhov graduated from the Kharkiv Engineering and Construction Institute (now O. M. Beketov National University of Urban Economy in Kharkiv).
 After which he remained at the university as a research intern.
-Terekhov refereed 22 Ukrainian Premier League games from the 1992–93 season up until the 1994–95 season.

-Terekhov worked in the private sector from 1994 to 1997.
+In 1994, Terekhov began working at CJSC Ukrkondytsioner (a heating, ventilation, and air conditioning equipment manufacturer).
+In 1997, he was appointed Chairman of the Shareholders' Council and Chairman of the Management Board of the company, which was subsequently renamed OJSC Kharkiv Plant "Kondytsioner".

-From 1999 to 2006, Terekhov worked as a civil servant of the economic department of the Kharkiv City Council.
+From 1999 to 2006, he served as Head of the Department for Entrepreneurship and later as Head of the Department of the Communal Consumer Market for the Kharkiv City Council.
 In 2006, Terekhov graduated from the National Academy for Public Administration.

+Starting in 1989, Terekhov served as an assistant referee in the Soviet Second League.
+Following Ukraine's independence, he began officiating in the Ukrainian Football Championship in 1992, working both as a head referee and an assistant referee.
+That same year, he made his debut in the Ukrainian Premier League as part of Leonid Bavykin refereeing team for a match between Chornomorets Odesa and Evis Mykolaiv.
+In total, he officiated 52 top-flight Ukrainian matches as an assistant referee, while serving as a head referee exclusively in the First and Second leagues.
+Terekhov also held the status of a FIFA assistant referee, officiating in the UEFA Intertoto Cup and the UEFA Cup Winners' Cup.
+He retired from refereeing in 1998.
+According to Igor Gorozhankin, a contemporary referee of that era, Terekhov's career advancement in football was aided by his connections with football official Kostiantyn Vykhrov.